*Found below the add to basket button on a product page

 • A classic afternoon tea for two in a stunning setting • Take tea at this Gothic castle-styled country hotel • The hotel even has it's own Taylor's tea blend! • Upgrades to Champagne tea are available

-• Afternoon tea at the Old Rectory Hotel near Redditch • Enjoy your teatime treat in the Orangery restaurant • A choice of afternoon tea packages for you • All vouchers are for two people to enjoy tea together
+• Afternoon tea at the Old Rectory House & The Orangery in Redditch • Enjoy a delicious treat in the Orangery restaurant • A choice of afternoon tea packages for you • All vouchers are for two people to enjoy tea together

 • Afternoon tea at Haughton Hall hotel in Telford • A traditional tea, but with a chocolate fondue too • Go sparkling and get a flute of Champagne included • Lovely Georgian mansion hotel in a 35 acre estate